eleev/uicollectionview-layouts-kit/README.md

 The next step is to either `programmatically` or via `Storyboard`/`Nib` file connect the layout and override the default one.

 ## Programmatic Setup
-If you choose `programmatic` approach, all you need to do is to set the instance of a layout using the following scehem:
+If you choose `programmatic` approach, all you need to do is to set the instance of a layout using the following scheme:

 ```swift
 ...